TOWNSEND, TENNESSEE is a mountain town roughly halfway between Maryville and Gatlinburg, with Highway 321/Lamar Alexander Parkway running through it.

 It all kind of melds together in these parts.

 In the area for a while?
-Follow me to Fort Loudon, Maryville, and Sevierville (in progress).
+Follow me to Fort Loudon, Vonore, and Maryville, or hop on the Blue Ridge Parkway from GSMNP to Shenandoah National Park.

 © Copyright Fernwehtun, 2015- Current.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Fernwehtun and Fernwehtun.com with appropriate and specific direction to the original content.